“Well Enough Alone”

 I’ve often mentioned in the past that Combat Evolved was one of the most innovative games ever.
 However, Halo 4 is one of the most imitative games ever.
 As I’ve mentioned repeatedly, the comparisons between Halo 4 and Call of Duty are impossible to avoid: rank-based unlocks, custom loadouts, “perks” (a term I’ve used throughout the article for lack of a better word despite Halo 4 not referring to them as such) in the form of “tactical packages” and “support upgrades,” personal ordnance being the Halo version of Care Packages, and even the “Fishsticks” control layout.
 Being imitative isn’t necessarily a bad thing in and of itself, but it is when you borrow things from other series that clash with your own series in such an egregious fashion.
 Halo shouldn’t be imitating COD or other similar shooters.
 It should be imitating itself.
 Again, the iterative approach works wonderfully and usually works to a series’ benefit.
 I certainly don’t recall legions of Halo fans threatening to abandon the series if it didn’t start doing things more like COD or Battlefield or what have you.
 I sure as hell know I was content with more of the same.

 Gameplay: 7.
-The weapons are great and generally well-balanced for the most part, and include fun new armaments like the SAW and railgun.
+The weapons are great and generally well-balanced for the most part.
+There’s some fun new armaments like the SAW and railgun, but the Promethean weapons are woefully redundant copies of other weapons, which is a missed opportunity as a new alien faction should have seen the introduction of unusual and unique weapons (and there were unique weapons like the stasis rifle planned, but they were ultimately cut from the final release).
 The enemy AI in Campaign, while not stellar, provides a decent challenge, and Legendary is very hard without being unfair.
 However, the level design is lackluster, being overly linear with few if any opportunities for exploration or sequence-breaking.
 The HUD is missing certain essential information such as health.
-The Promethean weapons are woefully redundant, which is a missed opportunity as a new alien faction should have seen the introduction of unusual and unique weapons (and there were unique weapons like the stasis rifle planned, but they were ultimately cut from the final release).
 The multiplayer maps are generally weak.
 The out-of-left-field addition of QTEs and other things that suddenly yank you out of gameplay (which had never been done in Halo before despite such things existing in games before Halo 1 came out; see Shenmue) really detracts from the experience.
 But the biggest negative aspects are the two big changes to multiplayer: ordnance, which is terribly random, and rank-based unlocks, which does away with the level playing field that had been part of every previous Halo game.

 Story: 6.
 The story flows well from one event to the next.
 The Chief/Cortana plot is strong and delivers an emotional impact.
 However, the story fails to deliver much of an impact outside of that.
 The main villain is shallow and never comes across as the threat he’s intended to be.
 The post-war power dynamic isn’t explored even when it’s integral to the plot (e.g., the Covenant just happen to show up as bad guys, which unless you read the books you’d be at loss to know why).
 The story doesn’t build towards Halo 5, either, so where we go from here is anybody’s guess.
 Ultimately there’s not much of a payoff at the end.